alextakahashi/resume-template-software-engineer/resume.md

 **Undergraduate Researcher, Software/Hardware**: Embodied Dexterity Group| Berkeley, CA ... *November 2019 - Present*

 * Led team of 3 in designing a physics engine and GUI in Python to interface with a prosthetic arm.
 Incorporated the Model/View/Controller (MVC) design pattern to organize functions and methods.
-* Established TCP connection with LabVIEW program using Python's socket library to ensure the simulation was sufficiently accurate for use in research.
+* Established TCP connection with LabVIEW program using Python's socket library to ensure the simulation data was sufficiently accurate for use in research.
-* Utilized multithreading to run communication/physics and GUI processing in parallel, allowing the GUI to run at a consistent framerate.
+* Utilized multithreading to run communication/physics and GUI processing in parallel, allowing the GUI to refresh at a consistent framerate.

 **Lead Machinist**: FIRST Robotics Competition Team 687 | Carson, CA ... *June 2015 - May 2018*